 Asking yourself, "are there helpful options for marriage counseling near me?" isn't the only question you should focus on when looking for a counselor.
 There are many things to look for when you're selecting a marriage counselor for your relationship.
 A few of the most important are listed below:

 Can You Afford Them?

 Marriage counseling isn't cheap.
 On average, a 50-minute session with a US licensed therapist costs around 100 dollars.
 Although the fee can dip lower in some areas, it can top 200 in others.
-Seeing a counselor every week can cost as much as a monthly car note, so it is important that you find someone who one, can help you solve your problems and two, whose services fit within your budget.
-You would hate to start therapy and then have to stop again because you can't financially afford it.
+Seeing a counselor every week can cost as much as a monthly car note, so it is important that you find someone who can help you solve your problems and, whose services fit within your budget.

-This is especially true if financial worries are a part of why you are going to couples therapy, to begin with.
+If financial worries are a part of why you are going to couples therapy, to begin with, be sure to consider the financial cost of therapy.
 This doesn't mean you should give up on your search for a therapist.
 Just make sure that you consider the cost of marriage counseling and find someone affordable.